eraofchaos/eraofchaos.github.io/units/Pegasus.md

 ---
 title: "Pegasus"
 permalink: /units/Pegasus/
-excerpt: "Pegasi are legendary creatures of the forest.
+excerpt: "Units Pegasi are legendary creatures of the forest.
 They are companions to the best of the elves and their main aim is to keep the peace of their forest."
 unitID: 204
 last_modified_at: 2020-12-01
 lang: en